newellbrandon/kastendevhub.github.io/_posts/2024-05-28-edb-and-kasten.markdown

 - **Performance** : you colocalize the data and the application
 - **Security** : All stay within the kubernetes network
 - **Ease of deployment** : `kubectl apply -f ...` and you're good to go.
-- **Automation** : You define your desired state, the operator make it happens.
+- **Automation** : You define your desired state, the operator make it happen.
-- **Self Healing** : As it benefit to any workload in Kubernetes.
+- **Self Healing** : Benefits for all workloads in Kubernetes.

-However there is challenges :
+However there are challenges :
 - **Enterprise scale** : HA and big volumes are required.
 - **Efficient Protection** : Incremental backup, transaction consistency.
 - **Ease of use** : GUI and easy to use API.
 - **Skill shortage** : Database and kubernetes double skills are hard to find.
 - **Migration and replication**  : we are more than ever in a hybrid momentum.

-Especially the last one **Migration and replication** :  no serious player let himself being trapped in a single cloud provider.
-How do you negociate your bill if you cannot easily move ?
-How do you adapt to any change in the legal compliance of your country ?
+Especially the last one **Migration and replication** :  no serious player would want to get trapped with a single cloud provider.
+How can you negotiate your bill without the flexibility to move?
+How can you adapt to legal compliance changes?
 How do you move and replicate accross the cloud and the datacenters ?

 EDB and Kasten together can overcome all these challenges let's see how.